This year I’ve decided to give out non-candy, non-food Halloween treats to trick-or-treaters.

 Basically, the Teal Pumpkin Project is encouraging everyone to make Halloween a safer, more inclusive event for all children.
 Doesn’t that sound great?
 Millions of children and especially their parents certainly think so!

 Does that mean you can’t give out candy?
 Nope, that’s not what it means at all!

 If you still want to give out candy or other food treats, go right ahead!
 Just be safe by separating the food treats from the non-food treats, and let kids know they have alternative, non-candy Halloween treat options.

 Place a teal pumpkin outside your home, or a sign to let trick-or-treaters know that you offer non-food treats, and that’s basically it!
-You can also register your home online and let others know about the Project on social media.

 Here are some cute, inexpensive options to use in your yard or entry way: